imsrgadich/indoor_position_fingerprint/literature-review.md

 - Suggest strategy to get collision resolution?
 [De Luca et al]
 - Complex ray-tracing techniques when compared to multiwall model.

+# Aki Meeting

+### Analysis of WLAN's received signal strength indication for indoor positioning location fingerprinting
+###### Characteristics of RSSI:
+- User orientation can have 5dBm of variation in RSSI measurement. so different orientation of mobile device w.r.t to access points can change mean value of RSSI.
+So, orientation shoul dbe also included.
+- RSSI values drastically changes in presence of other users or change in furniture of the room.
+- Movement of user causes fluctuation called small scale fading.
+- Movement of device also causes large fluctations
+- **Gaussian or log-normal** used to measure the variation in RSSI measurement.
+- movement of people and mobile nodes causes fluctuation namely **time-correlated fluctuation**, can drasctically reduce the efficiency of positioning system.
+- Interference of signal of same frequency.
+- Measurement quality across devices varies.
+- Not all access point are reliable.
+- RSSI values recorded are quantized.
+- At a single location RSSI values have an s.d of 2.5 dBm
+- Chained GP or warped GP.
+- Problem of bimodality (two locations may have same mesaurements)
+- an change mean value of RSSI.
+So, orientation should be also included.
+- RSSI values drastically changes in presence of other users or change in furniture of the room.
+- Movement of user causes fluctuation called small scale fading.
+- Movement of device also causes large fluctations
+- **Gaussian or log-normal** used to measure the variation in RSSI measurement.
+- movement of people and mobile nodes causes fluctuation namely **time-correlated fluctuation**, can drasctically reduce the efficiency of positioning system.
+- Interference of signal of same frequency.
+- Measurement quality across devices varies.
+- Not all access point are reliable.
+- RSSI values recorded are quantized.
+- At a single location RSSI values have an s.d of 2.5 dBm
+- Chained GP or warped GP.
+- Two effects: Small scale fading and large scale fading.
+		- Large scale fading: Path loss model. due to distance
+		- Small scele fading: multipath, no line of sight( modeled as Rayleigh distribution.), line of sight(modeled as Rician distribution)
+- High dBm values (greater than -80 dBm), the distribution is **left skewed**. **symmetric** when around -80 dBm, hence modeled as log normal.
+- Different make of devices give different distribution of RSSI values.
+- So the distribution varies with duration of measurements recorded.
+Left skewed, right skewed.
+-